Please support the American Music Recordings Archive (AMRA) -

 AMRC No. 0026:

-"Land of Our Hearts" - Earlier American Songs of War and Peace
+"Land of Our Hearts" - American Songs of War and Peace

-Songs by William Billings, Stephen Foster, George Chadwick and others
+Patriotic songs by William Billings, Stephen Foster, George Chadwick and other composers

 from the American Revolution, The War of 1812, The Civil War and World War I.